iprattham/Computer-Graphics/README.md

 ---

-### Q1 - Write a program to draw a line, circle, ellipse, arc, sector, and bar using functions.
+### Q1 - Write a program to draw a line, circle, ellipse, arc, sector & bar using functions.

 **Description**:  A program that demonstrates basic geometric shapes - circle, ellipse, arc, and rectangle - rendered using standard Computer Graphics functions!